yunruse/pxdlib/docs/api/Layer.md

 - `size` (also `width` and `height`), the width and height of the layer in pixels.
 This is currently read-only.
 - `raw_text`, the text without formatting.
 This is currently read-only.
+- `text`, the text with formatting.
+This takes the form of a list of 2-tuples, the first element being the text, the second the text style (`TextStyle`).